Congresswoman Wants California Highway Patrol Officer Fired For Brutal Beating

-After a video emerged earlier this week of a California Highway Patrol officer repeatedly punching a woman he had pinned on the side of a Los Angeles freeway, a local congresswoman is asking for that officer to be removed.
+After a video emerged earlier this week of a California Highway Patrol officer repeatedly punching a woman he had pinned on the side of a Los Angeles freeway, a local congresswoman and a team of police abuse lawyers are asking for that officer to be removed.

 Star Tribune reports: